 Two thrones, sitting side by side, faced King Adrian—thrones he would bet were not there earlier.
 As they entered and his kings sat down, the doors closed behind them, sealing the three kings, the guard Baylin, and himself inside.

 They all remained quiet as the sound of the doors closing echoed throughout the room.

 The hairs on the back of Xavier’s neck stood—someone was watching him.
 With so few in the room, it was easy to figure out who.

 Adrian was examining him closely.
 “And who is this?”

 King Aiden started to answer, but stopped when King Tristan grabbed his shoulder.
-Tristan seemed quite aware that now was not the time to reveal why Xavier was here.
+Tristan seemed quite aware that now was not the time to reveal who or why Xavier was here.
 He would have to agree with the assessment, as King Adrian looked ready to bolt already.

 “We’ll tell you why he’s here in time.
 Please take comfort in the fact that we trust him with our lives.
 Now, Adrian, please tell us the truth.
 What is going on?”
 Tristan pushed gently.